 Early Life

-Angela Bennett was born circa 1943 in Australia.
-She is the eldest adopted daughter of Pauline McClemans and Peter Wright.
-Her father, Peter Wright, co-founded Wright Prospecting with Lang Hancock.
-Bennett grew up within a family deeply involved in the mining industry, which provided her with a unique perspective and understanding of the sector from a young age.
-The family's involvement in the Pilbara iron ore operations laid the foundation for their wealth.
+Angela Bennett was born around 1943/1944 in Western Australia.
+She is the eldest adopted child of Pauline McClemans and Peter Wright, who co-founded Wright Prospecting and was a business partner of Lang Hancock.
+Bennett's family connections gave her a unique perspective on the mining industry from a young age.

 Rise to Success